MetaMask/metamask-docs/wallet/reference/non-evm-apis/starknet-snap-api.md

 ### `starkNet_signDeclareTransaction`

-Signs a `DECLARE` transaction using the private key, returns the signature, and uses it to declare the contract class on StarkNet.
+Signs a [`DECLARE` transaction](https://docs.starknet.io/architecture-and-concepts/network-architecture/transactions/#declare-transaction) using the private key, returns the signature, and uses it to declare the contract class on Starknet.

 #### Parameters

 - `address`: `string` - Address of the sender.
 - `chainId`: `string` - ID of the target Starknet network.
-- `details`: `object` - The declare transaction detail to be signed
+- `details`: `object` - The declare transaction details to be signed, including:
   - `nonce`: (Optional) Nonce for the transaction.
   - `blockIdentifier`: (Optional) Block identifier for the transaction.
   - `maxFee`: (Optional) Maximum gas fee allowed for the transaction.
 If not specified, the fee is automatically calculated.